ericatsydney/ericatsydney.github.io/_posts/2020-04-15-spring-boot.markdown

 ---
 layout: post
-title:  "Spring Boot"
+title:  "Spring Framework"
 date:   2020-04-15 1:25:00 +1000
 categories: Geek
 ---

 **Bean in Spring Boot**

 Spring Context is the corner stone of Spring, it represents Spring Container of Dependency Injection.
-It s the power house of initiating and wiring.
+It's the power house of initiating and wiring.

 @Configuration is equivalent to the `Configuration.xml`, it use the class style to store the Java Bean definition.